 Browser-based tweet deletion is ideal if:

-In these cases, keeping everything local is the safest option.
+In these cases, keeping everything local is one of the safer options.

 Final Verdict: What's Actually Private?